openfl/OpenFLDevelopersGuide/using-the-drawing-api/advanced-use-of-the-drawing-api/defining-winding-rules.md

 # Defining winding rules {#defining-winding-rules}

-The enhanced drawing API also introduces the concept of path “winding”: the direction for a path.
+The enhanced drawing API also introduces the concept of path "winding": the direction for a path.
 The winding for a path is either positive (clockwise) or negative (counter-clockwise).
 The order in which the renderer interprets the coordinates provided by the vector for the data parameter determines the winding.

 ![](/assets/gv_winding_positive_negative.png)